 Chinese New Year 2023

 Paris, France.
-Thirteenth district.
+13th arrondissement.
 Chinese New Year 2023, year of the “Water Rabbit”.
-The various associations parade.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+The lion dance.
+The lion is a symbol of strength, courage and wisdom.
+It chases away evil spirits with its roar.
+The lion dance brings good luck.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023

 Paris, France.
-Thirteenth district.
+13th arrondissement.
 Chinese New Year 2023, year of the “Water Rabbit”.
-Participants wait for the parade to begin.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+Lion dance.
+The dancers lay down their costumes.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023

 Paris, France.
-Thirteenth district.
-Chinese New Year 2023, year of the “Water Rabbit”.
-The various associations parade.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+13th arrondissement.
+Chinese New Year 2023, Year of the “Water Rabbit”.
+The Dragon Dance.
+The oriental dragon is a symbol of happiness and prosperity.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023

 Paris, France.
 Belleville.
 Chinese New Year 2023, year of the “Water Rabbit”.
-The lion dance.
-The lion is a symbol of strength, courage and wisdom.
-He chases away evil spirits by roaring.
-The lion dance brings good luck.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+Dragon and lion heads are placed in front of local elected officials and other dignitaries from Belleville’s Asian community.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023

 Paris, France.
-Thirteenth district.
+13th arrondissement.
 Chinese New Year 2023, year of the “Water Rabbit”.
-Participants wait for the parade to begin.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.

-Chinese New Year 2023

-Paris, France.
-Thirteenth district.
-Chinese New Year 2023, year of the “Water Rabbit”.
-The lion dance.
 The lion is a symbol of strength, courage and wisdom.
-He chases away evil spirits by roaring.
+It drives away evil spirits with its roar.
 The lion dance brings good luck.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023

 Paris, France.
-Thirteenth district.
+13th arrondissement.
 Chinese New Year 2023, year of the “Water Rabbit”.
-For two thousand years, in Asian traditions, firecrackers have been lit to chase away demons and ask for peace and happiness for the new year.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.

-Chinese New Year 2023

-Paris, France.
-Thirteenth district.
-Chinese New Year 2023, year of the “Water Rabbit”.
-The lion dance.
 The lion is a symbol of strength, courage and wisdom.
-He chases away evil spirits by roaring.
+It drives away evil spirits with its roar.
 The lion dance brings good luck.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+Chinese New Year marks the first day of the lunar year.
+The date varies according to the Gregorian calendar, but always falls between January 21st and February 19th.

 Chinese New Year 2023

 Paris, France.
-Belleville.
-Chinese New Year 2023, year of the “Water Rabbit”.
-Pop-up stands have been set up on both sides of the street and offer culinary and other specialties.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+13th arrondissement.
+Chinese New Year 2023, Year of the “Water Rabbit”.
+For two thousand years, Asian traditions have been lighting firecrackers to chase away demons and ask for peace and happiness in the New Year.
+Chinese New Year marks the first day of the lunar year.
+The date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023

 Paris, France.
-Thirteenth district.
-Chinese New Year 2023, year of the “Water Rabbit”.
-The Dragon Dance.
-The oriental dragon is a symbol of happiness and prosperity.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.

-Chinese New Year 2023

-Paris, France.
 Belleville.
 Chinese New Year 2023, year of the “Water Rabbit”.
 The balloon seller.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023

 Paris, France.
+13th arrondissement.
+Chinese New Year 2023, Year of the “Water Rabbit”.
+For two thousand years, Asian traditions have been lighting firecrackers to chase away demons and ask for peace and happiness in the New Year.
+Chinese New Year marks the first day of the lunar year.
+The date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

+Chinese New Year 2023

+Paris, France.
 Belleville.
 Chinese New Year 2023, year of the “Water Rabbit”.
 The lion dance.
 The lion is a symbol of strength, courage and wisdom.
-He chases away evil spirits by roaring.
+It chases away evil spirits with its roar.
 The lion dance brings good luck.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023

 Paris, France.
-Belleville.
+13th arrondissement.
 Chinese New Year 2023, year of the “Water Rabbit”.
-The lion dance.
-The lion is a symbol of strength, courage and wisdom.
-He chases away evil spirits by roaring.
-The lion dance brings good luck.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+Participants await the start of the parade.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023

 Paris, France.
-Thirteenth district.
+13th arrondissement.
+Chinese New Year 2023, Year of the “Water Rabbit”.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

+Chinese New Year 2023

+Paris, France.
+13th arrondissement.
 Chinese New Year 2023, year of the “Water Rabbit”.
-For two thousand years, in Asian traditions, firecrackers have been lit to chase away demons and ask for peace and happiness for the new year.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+Various associations on parade.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023

 Paris, France.
-Belleville.
+12th arrondissement.
 Chinese New Year 2023, year of the “Water Rabbit”.
-Dragon and lion heads are placed before local elected officials and other dignitaries of the Asian community of Belleville.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+Various associations on parade.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023

 Paris, France.
-Thirteenth district.
+13th arrondissement.
 Chinese New Year 2023, year of the “Water Rabbit”.
-Participants wait for the parade to begin.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+Participants await the start of the parade.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023

 Paris, France.
 Belleville.
 Chinese New Year 2023, year of the “Water Rabbit”.
+The rue de Belleville is full of people waiting for the parade of dragons and lions.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

+Chinese New Year 2023

+Paris, France.
+13th arrondissement.
+Chinese New Year 2023, year of the “Water Rabbit”.
 The lion dance.
 The lion is a symbol of strength, courage and wisdom.
-He chases away evil spirits by roaring.
+It chases away evil spirits with its roar.
 The lion dance brings good luck.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023

 Paris, France.
-Thirteenth district.
+13th arrondissement.
 Chinese New Year 2023, year of the “Water Rabbit”.
-For two thousand years, in Asian traditions, firecrackers have been lit to chase away demons and ask for peace and happiness for the new year.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+The lion is a symbol of strength, courage and wisdom.
+It chases away evil spirits with its roar.
+The lion dance brings good luck.
+Chinese New Year marks the first day of the lunar year.
+The date varies according to the Gregorian calendar, but always falls between January 21st and February 19th.

 Chinese New Year 2023

 Paris, France.
-Thirteenth district.
+Belleville.
 Chinese New Year 2023, year of the “Water Rabbit”.
-The various associations parade.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.

-Chinese New Year 2023

-Paris, France.
-Thirteenth district.
-Chinese New Year 2023, year of the “Water Rabbit”.
 The lion dance.
 The lion is a symbol of strength, courage and wisdom.
-He chases away evil spirits by roaring.
+It chases away evil spirits with its roar.
 The lion dance brings good luck.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023

 Paris, France.
-Thirteenth district.
+Belleville.
 Chinese New Year 2023, year of the “Water Rabbit”.
-The lion dance.
+The rue de Belleville is full of people waiting for the parade of dragons and lions.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

+Chinese New Year 2023

+Paris, France.
+13th arrondissement.
+Chinese New Year 2023, year of the “Water Rabbit”.
 The lion is a symbol of strength, courage and wisdom.
-He chases away evil spirits by roaring.
+It drives away evil spirits with its roar.
 The lion dance brings good luck.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+Chinese New Year marks the first day of the lunar year.
+The date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023

 Paris, France.
-Thirteenth district.
+Belleville.
 Chinese New Year 2023, year of the “Water Rabbit”.
 The lion dance.
 The lion is a symbol of strength, courage and wisdom.
-He chases away evil spirits by roaring.
+It chases away evil spirits with its roar.
 The lion dance brings good luck.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.

 Chinese New Year 2023